lupyuen/lupyuen.github.io/src/expander.md

             }
 ```

-If there's an existing Interrupt Handler Callback for the GPIO, we quit because we __don't support multiple Interrupt Handler Callbacks__ for the same GPIO...
+If there's an existing Interrupt Callback for the GPIO, we quit because we __don't support multiple Interrupt Callbacks__ for the same GPIO...

 ```c
           else /* Callback already attached */